Why is software so hard to write?

-It takes an unreasonable amount of effort to do anything with software, and we still don’t do anything particularly well.
-How many millions of person-hours are spent every year on fixing bugs, and understanding confusing code?
+It takes an unreasonable amount of effort to do anything at all with software, and we still don’t do it particularly well.
+How many millions of person-hours are spent every year on fixing pointless bugs, and understanding confusing code?

 And every significantly-sized project has enough complexity to require a team of specialists to support it, and still there is no useful overlap with the complexity of any other project.

-And every company and organization is duplicating each other’s work because almost none of the solutions can be shared.
+And every company and organization is duplicating each other’s work because almost none of the work is shared.

 What a waste of human labor.
 It is all working – kinda – in that humanity is churning out software and solving problems and making money.
 But it can’t be ideal.
-This human race of ours is spending too much of its human effort to make software that doesn’t work very well and doesn’t do very much, slowly.
+This human race of ours is spending too much of its human effort to make software — software that doesn’t work very well and doesn’t do very much — slowly.

 Really it is that there is something medieval about how we write code.
-We are still in the software dark ages, like mathematics before algebra and calculus were discovered.
-Or perhaps thought, before philosophy.
-The way software is written in five hundred years – if we haven’t run out of breathable air or microchips or whatever – will, I expect, be mostly unrecognizable compared to how it’s done today, and at best we are, as a species, 20% of the way along that path.
-(My guess is that we’re at like 15% in most places and then React.js pushes the number to 20%.
-More on that another day.)
+I imagine that we’re still in the dark ages, like mathematics before algebra and calculus were discovered.
+The way software is written in five hundred years – if we haven’t run out of breathable air or microchips or whatever – will, I expect, be mostly unrecognizable compared to how it’s done today.
+At best we are, as a species, 20% of the way along that path.
+(My guess is that we’re at like 15% in most places and then React.js pushes the number to 20%.)

 Here’s a test for assessing how good humanity is at writing software:

 An analogy can be made to mechanical engineering.
 I don’t really know how my (gas-powered) car works.
 But if I open the hood and look at the engine, I feel like I have at least a hope of figuring it out.
-Apart from… the electronics… I can clearly tell which parts interact with which other parts, and approximately what they do to each other, and I can learn the principles of chemistry and combustion to the point where I can maintain and rebuild the thing.
+Apart from, well, the electronics, I can clearly tell which parts interact with which other parts, and approximately what they do to each other, and I can learn the principles of chemistry and combustion to the point where I can maintain and rebuild the thing.

-Presumably if I take those parts apart I can tell how they work, approximately, internally, although I may not be able to put them back together again, or machine new parts of the same quality, without a lot of specialization.
-But the fact I can make progress at all is valuable.
+If I had a good manual and a science-fiction-grade fabrication machine to make the parts, I can probably fix it if it breaks.
+The fact I can make progress at all is valuable.
 If I took a long road trip away from civilization with just a box of tools and spare parts I have at least a hope of handling whatever comes up.

 The difference, I think, is that physical machines are constrained by fundamental requirements of causality.
 For a widget to affect a gizmo, it has to, like, touch it, and there has to be some motive force between the two, which I can view and manipulate myself.
-Its physical interaction affords it a property of scrutability that allows me to make progress on understanding it.
 And if you take the widget apart, its internal components have the same property.
 Of course this falls apart when chemistry gets involved; you actually do need some specialized knowledge to make sense of, say, the actual combustion process.
 But for mechanical systems, it’s a start.

-The best Scrutability I know of is web browser DevTools, which let you view any website and see how it’s organized and styled… but it barely counts.
-I hope that someday, figuring out how any software works is as natural as taking apart and tinkering with an old car engine.
+The closest thing to “scrutability” I know of in software is understanding a website via Devtools, but it barely counts.
+Someday, figuring out how software works needs to be as natural as taking apart and tinkering with an old engine.

-print() statements to find out what your code did, or in reading imperative code to figure out what state a UI ended up in.
-You have to be able to look at everything, as it exists.
+console.log statements to find out what your code did, or in reading imperative code to figure out what state a UI ended up in.
+You have to be able to look at everything, as it exists.)

-At least when it comes to UI, there is a future in which Chrome Devtools, React Devtools, a design tool like Figma, and your IDE are the same piece of software.
-And I think that in this world, user-facing code no longer has anything like unit tests, because it’s a waste of time to meticulously test code when you can look at it and observe it’s correct: it’s correct by definition, because every building block is correct and they’re obviously laid out like you wanted them.
+At least when it comes to UI development, I believe there is a future in which Chrome Devtools, React Devtools, a design tool like Figma, and your IDE are all the same piece of software.
+And I think that in this world, user-facing code no longer has anything like unit tests, because it’s a waste of time to test code when you can look at it and observe it’s correct: it’s correct by definition, because every building block is correct and they’re obviously laid out like you wanted them.

 \u001b[31m to colorize text.
 I mean, my god.
 (Once upon a time I had high hopes for TermKit but it never really got off the ground.)